AndyGura/gg-web-engine/README.md

 - Controllers interface, allowing to add some functions as part of tick
 - rigid bodies
 - trigger zones
+- physics debugger view
+- UI developer console
 - free-fly camera controller (3D world only)
 - raycast car entity (3D world only) and dedicated keyboard controller for it
 - map graph, allowing to load only nearest part of map, using graph of map areas (3D world only)
-- UI dev console (enable console for world in your code and press ` at runtime)
-- physics debugger renderer (3D world only)

 ## Integrations
 Note: at this early step, the project does not give much flexibility in that regard, will be changed in future